 Mentor Coaching includes:

-· Mentor/Mentee discussions regarding ICF Code of Ethics and ICF Competency proficiency (80% of Mentoring time)
+Mentor/Mentee discussions regarding ICF Code of Ethics and ICF Competency proficiency and best coaching practices (80% of Mentoring time).
+Mentee determines what would be best for them to be Mentor-coached around.

-· Mentee coaching the Mentor and the Mentor giving Mentee verbal and written feedback as to Mentee’s coaching level
+Mentor giving verbal and written feedback as to Mentee’s coaching level

-· Questions Mentee has about Coaching and Mentor Coach responses
+Mentee questions about coaching and Mentor Coach responses

-- Make no guarantee to the mentee that as a result of the mentoring the mentee will obtain the credential level s/he is seeking
+- Make no guarantee to the mentee that as a result of the mentoring the mentee will obtain the credential level she/he is seeking.

 a.
-The mentee will know exactly what s/he is doing well.
+The mentee will know exactly what she/he is doing well.

 b.
 The mentee understands what needs to be done to develop a deeper level of mastery in coaching.

-- Demonstrate that s/he is learning about the mentee at many levels at once and is able to hold all of that in the context of:
+Demonstrate that she/he is learning about the mentee at many levels at once and is able to hold all of that in the context of:

 - Is trustworthy and has the ability to connect with the mentee in terms of fit, chemistry and compatibility.